 - Data is a snapshot in time and future decisions should be aided by new data.
 You can’t make a decision on personnel based on 6-month old data.
 Find out how often the data might be needed.

 One last thing: The managers will expect you to be the expert and they might expect you to remember specifics of previous conversations.
-One way to build trust is to understand the different preferences between managers, whether that be in a notes file, a saved screen shot, etc. Quick recall of a conversation that shows you support that manager’s specific issues will help build trust.
-That doesn’t mean a subservient work environment; it means finding ways to make a difference with data and help managers trust data-driven decisions.
+One way to build trust is to understand the different preferences between managers, whether that be in a notes file, a saved screenshot, etc. Quick recall of a conversation that shows you support that manager’s specific issues will help build trust.
+That doesn’t mean a subservient work environment; it means finding ways to make a difference with data and helping managers trust data-driven decisions.